Arcont01/backup-system-linux/README.md

 # backup-system-linux
-Script to create backups from linux systems
+Script to create backups from linux systems fron files of excel, powerpoint, word, C, C++ and PDF but you can modify the script to backup other files.

+## Run the script
+1. Download script with `git clone`
+2. You have to enter to directory where you download the script
+3. Run script with `sudo ./respaldo.hs`